rock-core/rock-and-syskit/source/workspace/os_dependencies.html.md

 ## osdeps files

-OS dependencies ("osdeps") are listed in a YAML file with the `.osdeps` extension.
-One usually creates a single `packages.osdeps` file in new package sets for this purpose. `.osdeps` files can also be added in the main build configuration.
+OS dependencies ("osdeps") definition files are YAML files saved either in the [package sets](setup.html#package-sets) -- usually present in the `autoproj/remotes/` folder of your workspace -- or in the [main build configuration](setup.html), that is in the `autoproj/` folder itself.
+We recommend to create an empty `packages.osdeps` file in all new package sets for this purpose.

-The general format of the YAML file is that of:
+The general format of an osdep definition file is that of:

 ~~~yaml
 package_name: